Guilherme Torres

-Guilherme dos Santos Torres (born 5 April 1991), commonly known as Guilherme, is a Brazilian professional footballer who plays as a defensive midfielder of Qatar Stars League football club Al Sadd.
+Guilherme dos Santos Torres (born 5 April 1991), commonly known as Guilherme, is a professional footballer who plays as a defensive midfielder of Qatar Stars League football club Al Sadd.
+Born in Brazil, he plays for the Qatar national team.

 Club career

 Portuguesa

 Born in Santo André, São Paulo, Guilherme Torres joined Portuguesa's youth setup in 2002 at the age of 11.
 He made his professional debut on 11 August 2009, starting in a 1–2 Série B away loss against Duque de Caxias.
-On 26 January 2011 Guilherme Torres scored his first professional goal, but in a 1–3 home loss against Ponte Preta.
+On 26 January 2011, Guilherme Torres scored his first professional goal, which came in a 1–3 home loss against Ponte Preta.
 He was an undisputed starter during the year's Série B winning campaign, contributing with a career-best four goals in 35 appearances.
 Guilherme Torres made his Série A debut on 23 June 2012, playing the full 90 minutes in a 1–0 home win against São Paulo.

 Corinthians

 On 14 August 2012, after being strongly linked to Palmeiras, Guilherme Torres signed a five-year deal with Corinthians, for a R$7 million fee.
 He made his debut late in the month, coming on as a late substitute for Paulo André in a 1–2 home loss against São Paulo.
 Guilherme Torres scored his first goal for Timão, netting his team's second in a 3–1 home win against Grêmio.
 After the departure of Paulinho to Tottenham Hotspur in 2013, he was elected as first-choice.